Grace Campbell (footballer): North Melbourne (2021–S7 (2022))

 Following the conclusion of the 2020 season, Campbell was traded to North Melbourne in exchange for a late third round draft selection.
 It was revealed she signed on with the club for one more season on 17 June 2021, tying her to the club until the end of 2022.

-Collingwood (2023–)
+Collingwood (2023–2025)

 In March 2023, Campbell joined Collingwood as part of a three-club trade.

+In December 2025, Collingwood announced they didn't offer Campbell a further contract for the 2026 AFL Women's season.

 Statistics

-Statistics are correct to the end of the 2024 season.
+Statistics are correct to the end of the 2025 season.